trynova/website/pages/blog/garbage-collection-is-contrarian.md

 `.unbind()` and `.bind(gc.nogc())` calls have all disappeared.
 Especially important from an ergonomics standpoint is that we can now re-throw errors using the `?` operator without having to do the chain of `.unbind()?.bind(gc.nogc())`.
-There are nearly 800 places in the Nova codebase that perform this song and dance currently, and getting rid of that will probably bring a smile to many a contributor's face.
+There are nearly 800 places in the Nova codebase where this song and dance is performed currently, and getting rid of that will probably bring a smile to many a contributor's face.

 But we do lose some convenience as well: binding parameters is no longer just `let o = o.bind(nogc);` but instead requires two calls.
-First is the `let o = o.local();` call: this shadows the handle (parameter that has the problematic "until the end of this function call" lifetime) with a local handle whose lifetime will end within this function.
+First is the `let o = o.local();` call: this shadows the handle (parameter that has the problematic "until the end of this function call" lifetime) with a locally created handle whose lifetime will end within this function.
 The second is the `nogc.join(o);`
 call: this "mixes" or combines the lifetime of the the contravariant handle with the covariant lifetime of a local `&Gc` reference used in the `gc.nogc()` call.